redfast00/redfast00.github.io/_posts/2019-12-31-reverse-engineering-uefi.md

 Maybe use [uefireverse](https://github.com/jethrogb/uefireverse) to reverse engineer the EFI binaries?
-This seems really interesting, since there are a lot of dependencies between EFI modules: each module can register protocols (a sort of syscalls), and other EFI modules can call these.
-The hard part to reverse engineer is that these protocols are identified by a 16-byte long EFI_GUID, and that it's kinda hard to see what protocols a binary uses without either running it or manually reverse engineering it.
+This seems really interesting, since there are a lot of dependencies between EFI modules: each module can register protocols (some sort of syscall), and other EFI modules can call these.
+The hard part to reverse engineer is that these protocols are identified by a 16-byte long EFI_GUID, and that it's kind of hard to see what protocols a binary uses without either running it or manually reverse engineering it.